 Simply making a large investment in IoT technology is not enough.
 To make the Internet of Things count for your company, you need an in-depth understanding of your business goals.
 Further, a thorough assessment of your existing infrastructure is in place.
 Then you go on to assemble the right teams.
-And you move on to selecting a robust IoT platform that can carry out the project and scale effortlessly.
+And you move on to selecting a robust IoT platform that can carry out the project from initial IoT prototyping to deployment and scale effortlessly.
 Once these items are covered, you are well on your way and can build an IoT product that delivers value to your stakeholders.

 Take a closer look at your IoT infrastructure